CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M1a-Gettingstarted.md

 1. **Create an Azure Machine Learning workspace**: You will learn how to set up and configure an Azure Machine Learning workspace, which is the foundation for managing your machine learning resources and experiments.

-2. **Train a model using automated machine learning**: You will explore how to use Azure’s automated machine learning feature to train a model that predicts bike rentals, using a dataset with historical rental data, and evaluating different models for optimal performance.

-3. **Deploy the model as a web service**: You will learn how to deploy the trained model as a web service for real-time predictions, enabling you to integrate the model into applications for practical use.
+2. **Run and Review Automated Machine Learning Jobs:** Understand how to train multiple models, identify the best one, and review its performance.
+Deploy and Test Predictive Services: Gain the ability to deploy models as predictive services and test them to ensure they deliver accurate results.

 ## Pre-requisites